khulnasoft/StartGPT-Cookbook/articles/how_to_work_with_large_language_models.md

 ### More prompt advice

-For more prompt examples, visit [OpenAI Examples][OpenAI Examples].
+For more prompt examples, visit [StartGpt Examples][StartGpt Examples].

 In general, the input prompt is the best lever for improving model outputs.
 You can try tricks like: